Looking for the best financial planning software? Check out Playbook.

 That being said, not all financial planning programs will fit the need of every individual or company.

 For example, if you’re a business owner or independent contractor who’s constantly recording expenses, you’ll need a more in-depth categorization system than someone who just wants to spend a little less on takeout every month.
-Thoroughly read through your financial planning software’s list of features to ensure that it has everything you need and doesn’t have so many extra features that it’s overwhelming.
+Thoroughly read through your financial planning software’s list of key features to ensure that it has everything you need and doesn’t have so many extra features that it’s overwhelming.

 Financial planning software is supposed to make your life easier, not add extra learning steps to your to-do list.
 The best financial planning software programs combine functionality with fashion, offer a simple and aesthetically pleasing design that’s easy to use and navigate.